ARMO adds CIS EKS benchmark

 Many compliance solutions are designed for traditional cloud infrastructure environments.
 As a result, their capacity to address Kubernetes-native features—such as extensions with custom resources or RBAC controls—is limited.

-Compliance solutions that rely on manual inspections and audits to ensure compliance can prove to be time-consuming and error-prone in an ephemeral environment such as Kubernetes.
+Compliance solutions that rely on manual inspections and audits to ensure compliance can prove to be time-consuming and error-prone.
+In an ephemeral environment such as Kubernetes they can also prove to be futile.
 In addition, without automation and continuous controls, ensuring compliance in Kubernetes is onerous.

-Some compliance solutions may be siloed and integrate poorly with other tools and systems used in the Kubernetes ecosystem, such as monitoring, logging, auditing, and node-level container runtimes.
+Some compliance solutions may be siloed and integrate poorly with other tools and systems used in the Kubernetes ecosystem., This lack of integration between monitoring, logging, auditing, and node-level container runtimes tools may result in suboptimal visibility and can slow down identification of security breaches and patching of them.

-In order to overcome these limitations, organizations should adopt compliance solutions designed explicitly for Kubernetes environments, with features such as automated compliance checks, Kubernetes-specific auditing, and integration with other tools and systems used in the Kubernetes ecosystem.
-In other words, relying on a compliance tool that supports a cloud environment does not guarantee sufficient feature set to ensure Kubernetes clusters’ compliance.
+In order to overcome these limitations, organizations should adopt compliance solutions designed explicitly for Kubernetes environments.
+These solutions should include features such as automated compliance checks, Kubernetes-specific auditing, and integration with other tools and systems used in the Kubernetes ecosystem.

 Non-compliance in a Kubernetes environment can create avoidable risks and lead to serious consequences, including: